 At the heart of Southern's flawed but useful study is a deceptively simple question: How did reformers infused with lofty ideals embrace such abominable bigotry?
 His answer begins with the race-based pseudoscience that dominated educated opinion at the turn of the 20th century.
 "At college," Southern notes, "budding progressives not only read exposes of capitalistic barons and attacks on laissez-faire economics by muckraking journalists, they also read racist tracts that drew on the latest anthropology, biology, psychology, sociology, eugenics, and medical science."

-And as this article shows, the American "Progressives" of the late 19th and early 20th century were not only Leftists but they were also war-glorifying militarists.
+And as this article "The Real Meaning of "Progressive" Politics" shows, the American "Progressives" of the late 19th and early 20th century were not only Leftists but they were also war-glorifying militarists.
 Hitler got not only his eugenic ideas from American Leftists but even his ideas about war being a purification of the national spirit etc. And who was it who said this?

 "Conformity will be the only virtue and any man who refuses to conform will have to pay the penalty."Was it Adolf?
 It sounds very much like either Adolf or Mussolini at the height of their powers but it was in fact said while both Hitler and Mussolini were still in the trenches of World War I and it was said by the President of the United States, the arch-Progressive Woodrow Wilson.
-See here for that and many other ways (including book-burning) in which Adolf learnt from American leftists.
+See "Convincing The Skeptics" for that and many other ways (including book-burning) in which Adolf learnt from American leftists.
 History can be very surprising.
-Loberfeld's short history of progressivism has more on its militaristic aspects.
+Loberfeld's short history of progressivism ("The Real Meaning of "Progressive" Politics") has more on its militaristic aspects.